Author: PARAdmin

 Is ‘Canoe Building Addiction’ a thing?

-“Why don’t you sell some of your canoes?”
+Why don’t you sell some of your canoes?
 Good question.
 My wife says, “Just sell one!”, but I can’t!
-From the start of the building process to using them on trips all over Ontario, each canoe means something to me.
+From the start of the building process to using them in trips all over Ontario, each canoe means something to me.
+Continue Reading

-By Jen Wirch
+By: Jen Wirch

 The background: